Financial-Times/origami/README.md

 #### More about the constructor of Widget
 The configuration object which is passed to the contructor can/should have the following fields:

+- el: selector string or DOM instance.
+An ID will be generated on the specified element if it doesn't have one.
+If not specified, it falls back to document.body
+- configuration: this is described below

 ###### Mandatory fields:
-Set one of these:

- - elId: ID of the HTML element in which the widget should be loaded
- - container: selector string or DOM instance.
-An ID will be generated on the specified element if it doesn't have one.

-If both are missing, comments will be loaded in document.body (which will be cleared).

-Mandatory:

  - articleId: ID of the article, any string
  - url: canonical URL of the page
  - title: Title of the page

 ###### Optional fields:
  - stream_type: livecomments, livechat, liveblog
- - initExtension: object which contains key-value pairs which will be added to the Livefyre init object.
+ - livefyre: object which contains key-value pairs which will be added to the Livefyre init object.
 For more information visit http://docs.livefyre.com/developers/app-integrations/comments/#convConfigObject
  - stringOverrides: key-value pairs which override default LF strings.
 For more information visit http://docs.livefyre.com/developers/reference/customization/string-customizations/
  - authPageReload: if authentication needs a page reload.
-By default it's false.
+By default this is false.
- - tags: Tags which will be added to the collection in Livefyre
+ - tags: Tags which will be added to the collection (term used by Livefyre to articles) in Livefyre

 ## <div id="login"></div> Login integration
 Users need to have a valid FT session in order to post comments.
 The default behavior for a user without a valid session is to redirect to the FT's login page (https://registration.ft.com).
 However you may wish to integrate with your product's authentication process for a slicker UX in which case you can override the default behaviour.